Tombstone, Arizona: Tourism

 The U.S. census recorded fewer than 1,900 residents in 1890 and fewer than 700 residents in 1900.
 Tombstone was saved from becoming a ghost town partly because it remained the Cochise County seat until 1929, when county residents voted to move county offices to nearby Bisbee.
 The classic Cochise County Courthouse and adjacent gallows yard in Tombstone are preserved as a museum.

-Currently, tourism and western memorabilia are the main commercial enterprises; a July 2005 CNN article notes that Tombstone receives approximately 450,000 tourist visitors each year.
+Town life was rather quiet in the 1930s and 1940s, but the town received renewed interest in the 1950s and 1960s due to portrayals in comics, movies, television, and film.
+Currently, tourism and western memorabilia are the main commercial enterprises; a July 2005 CNN article noted that Tombstone receives approximately 450,000 tourist visitors each year.
 This is about 300 tourists/year for each permanent resident.
 In contrast to its heyday, when it featured saloons open 24 hours and numerous houses of prostitution, Tombstone is now a staid community with few businesses open late.
 Tombstone and surrounding areas have a variety of lodging options, restaurants, and attractions.
 The town is located near other historic sites of interest, including Bisbee and the San Pedro Riparian area.
 Tombstone is a short drive away from Sierra Vista, which is considered the shopping hub of Cochise County.

 East Allen Street is the center of Tombstone's tourist attractions, featuring three blocks of shaded boardwalks lined with gift shops, saloons, and eateries.
 Allen Street's historic district is closed to motor traffic from 3rd Street, the location of the city park and OK Corral, to 6th Street, where the Bird Cage Theatre is located.
 Additional sites of interest can be found throughout the city, even out on Highway 80, where Boothill Cemetery is found.

 Performance events

 Performance events help preserve the town's Wild West image and expose it to new visitors.
 The historic O.K.
-Corral has been preserved but is now surrounded by a wall.
+Corral has been preserved, but is now surrounded by a wall.
 Fremont Street (modern Arizona Highway 80), where portions of the gunfight took place, is open to the public.
 Mannequins are used to depict the location of the participants as recorded by Wyatt Earp.
-Visitors may pay to see a reenactment of the gunfight.
-Helldorado Days is Tombstone's oldest festival and celebrates the community's wild days of the 1880s.
+Visitors may pay to see a re-enactment of the gunfight.
+Helldorado Days, Tombstone's oldest festival, celebrates the community's wild days of the 1880s.

+Conventions

+Tombstone Redemption, a fan event celebrating the Red Dead video game series, was held in Tombstone on July 29–30, 2023, with an estimated 10,000 attendees, including fourteen cast members from the series.
+Tombstone was redressed to resemble the in-game Blackwater.
+The event moved to Deadwood, South Dakota, in 2024, and is set to return to Tombstone from October 31 to November 2, 2025.